JWT Decoder

 Is it safe to paste my JWT here?

-All decoding happens in your browser — no token is sent to any server.
+All decoding happens in your browser.
+No token is sent to any server.
 However, treat JWTs like passwords: avoid pasting production tokens into any online tool unless you fully trust it.
 For sensitive tokens, decode offline using jwt.io's offline mode or a local script.

 Why can't I verify the signature here?